shoutOutYangJie/Face_Recognition_using_pytorch/README.md

 # Face_Recognition_using_pytorch
 Using MTCNN and MobileFaceNet on Face Recognition

 This repo is easy to use and convenient to adapt to your own project.
-You just need to one GPU supporting CUDA and do some simple installations, and then you can easily run it successfully.
+You just need one GPU supporting CUDA and do some simple installations, and then you can easily run it successfully.

 ![image](https://github.com/shoutOutYangJie/Face_Recognition_using_pytorch/blob/master/results/results.gif)